 Switch to Winter Wiper Blades

-It's snowing hard and you turn on the wipers.
-The blade supports get packed with snow and the wiper blade either causes streaks or misses large swaths of your windshield.
+The season’s first winter snowstorm hits and you turn on the wipers.
+The blade supports get packed with snow and the wiper blade either cause streaks or misses large swaths of your windshield.
 Regular blades often become clogged with snow and ice.
 The rubber covering on winter blades prevents that problem.
-The entire blade is wrapped in a rubber boot that prevents ice and snow from sticking or packing.
+A rubber boot encloses the entire blade and prevents ice and snow from sticking or packing.
 They make for much better visibility and safer winter driving.
-Here's how to replace your wiper blades.

 Check Your Chimney or Risk a Fire